8 week Mindfulness (MBCT) programme

 for Trinity staff

-Next 8 week programme is scheduled to start in Hilary term, on Tuesday, 22nd of January 2019.
+Next 8 week programme is scheduled to start in Michaelmas term, on Tuesday, 24th of September 2019.

 When: Tuesday evenings for 8 consecutive Tuesdays from 5.15 to 6.45 pm.